 Meet the UVCares team

-We are leading efforts for accessibility of mental healthcare through our dedicated experts.
+We are leading efforts for accessibility of behavioral healthcare through our dedicated experts.

-Meet the hardworking volunteers that make UVCares a possibility.
+Meet the hardworking team that makes UVCares a possibility.
 Browse by group:

 Rebekah Subido, EMBA Board President & Executive Director

-A Pacific Northwest native, Ms. Subido envelops the value that everyone deserves to have access to mental health services and that mental health and physical health equally contribute toward a person’s overall well-being.
+A Pacific Northwest native, Ms. Subido envelops the value that everyone deserves to have access to mental health and substance use services and that mental health and physical health equally contribute toward a person’s overall well-being.

-As a Superior Court Guardian ad Litem for 28 years, Ms. Subido frequently observed the need for mental health services and the main barriers that prevented access to services.
-Determined to create access to mental health services for all, Ms. Subido founded UVCares.
+As a Superior Court Guardian ad Litem for 29 years, Ms. Subido frequently observed the need for behavioral health services and the main barriers that prevented access to services.
+Determined to create access to services for all, Ms. Subido founded UVCares Behavioral Health.
 She is passionate about people and helping those in need.

 John Fishburne, PhD Board Vice President